 The benefits of \emph{real-time crowding information} (RTCI) dissemination on passenger travel choices have been discussed and assessed by simulations in \cite{Drabicki2021,Drabicki2017,Drabicki2022}.
 In particular, it is shown in \cite{Drabicki2017,Drabicki2022} that providing RTCI at bus stops might help reduce the deleterious ``bus bunching'' effect \cite{Bellei2010}.
 In \cite{Drabicki2021} a complete framework for RTCI modeling in PT systems is introduced, which incorporates RTCI in a dynamic path choice model: the new methodology is tested on a simplified model of the urban PT system of Krak\'{o}w, Poland, showing that RTCI dissemination contributes to a more efficient distribution of passenger loads in the PT network, improving travel confort and reducing waiting time by about 30\%.

 A field application of crowd management strategies to PT systems is considered in \cite{Handte2014,Handte2016}.
 The proposed solution, tested in the municipal bus infrastructure of Madrid, Spain, estimates the current number of passengers in a bus by exploiting the properties of the existing WiFi connections (see Section~\ref{sec:device-aided}) and incorporates such information in a bus navigation system, which is capable of giving crowd-aware route recommendations.
-It is worthwhile to note that recently also Google started acquiring and disseminating crowding information to the users \cite{Hasaballah2019,Hasaballah2019a,Tholome2021}.
+Well before the COVID-19 outbreak, the LTA in Singapore has been collecting AFC data \cite{LTA1} to help identify commuter hotspots, which enables them to better manage bus fleets and commuter demand, achieving remarkable service improvements, such as 92\% reduction in the number of bus services with crowding issues, and 3- to 7-minute reduction in the average waiting time on popular bus services \cite{LTA3}.
+It is worth noting that recently also Google started acquiring and disseminating crowding information to the users \cite{Hasaballah2019,Hasaballah2019a,Tholome2021}.